qrakhen/rextract/README.md

 from any object, with
  - optional and smart recursion
  - simulated and customizable public/private behaviour using your own naming conventions (i.e. user.__privateName vs. user.displayName)
+ - maximum configuration possibilities
- - and even an iteration callback to fully customize the extraction behaviour step by step.
+ - an iteration callback to fully customize the extraction behaviour step by step.

 ### Important Notice
 When requiring rextract normally, ` Object.prototype ` will be overwritten.